dcapslock/button-card/docs/source/config/actions.md

   action: more-info
   entity: sensor.aquarium_temperature
   protect:
-    pin: '' # Setting this to an empty string disables the pin for this action only.
+    pin: '' # (2)!
 ```

+1. Globally enables the PIN for all actions.
+2. Setting this to an empty string disables the pin for this action only.

 ## Multi-actions